cdelorme/gn/readme.md

 It can be run on your local machine, or through any web server.

 I also chose the write the code without using jQuery or other external libraries in order to demonstrate that I can do it without dependencies.
 If I had chosen to use jQuery the code may have been a bit more reliable in a cross-browser context.
+It also lacks animated interaction, so nothing slides or fades into or out of view.

+I also am aware that the code is not exactly efficient.
+I do not have any cleanup handling happening, so if you search for a new user it incorrectly uses innerHTML to wipe out the context, which leaves DOM elements and attached events intact awaiting the browsers javascript garbage collection.
+I did not have the time to spare to write a wrapper to track element context for events and recursive DOM removal.

 Finally, I have only tested this page in google chrome, but I am confident it will work in most modern browsers.

+I hope grading will be lenient, as I have not programmed javascript in roughly 8 months; since I started my current job.

 ## possible feature additions